vishalcloudyuga/dcos-docs/1.8/usage/storage/external-storage.md

 ## Configuring External Volumes

 To use external volumes with DC/OS, you must enable them during installation.

-Install DC/OS using the [CLI][1] or [Advanced][2] installation method with these special configuration settings:
+If you're installing DC/OS from the [AWS cloud templates][1], then your cluster will be configured to use Amazon EBS and you can skip this section.
+Otherwise, install DC/OS using the [CLI][2] or [Advanced][3] installation method with these special configuration settings:

 1. Specify your REX-Ray config in the `rexray_config` parameter in your `genconf/config.yaml` file.
-Consult the [REX-Ray documentation][3] for more information on how to create your configuration.
+Consult the [REX-Ray documentation][4] for more information on how to create your configuration.

         rexray_config:
           rexray: